OhMedrano/guitarweb/README.md

 		Nearly done, got the chosenScale function to work somewhat.

 		Need to see what's causing it to repeat a bunch of times.

+3/20 -

+		And now, finished it.

+		As a proof of concept, it looks really good.
+Totally functional.

+		As a final product, it looks disgusting.

+		All the technical work such as transfering the data and making the notes light up, are done.

+		All that is left is styling the UI.

+		And did you notice that all of these sentences started with A?